 Global Health Uganda provides students with the opportunity to complete an international internship/practicum while gathering insights into the growing field of global health.
-In cooperation with the Council for Christian College's (CCCU's) Best Semester program in Uganda, Westmont oversees a specialized track in Global Health at Uganda Christian University located just outside the capital city of Kampala.
-Required coursework includes Faith in Action in Uganda Context, Cross Cultural/Global Health Practicum, and a modular course taught in August prior to departure or on site during the semester.
+In cooperation with Uganda Studies Program during fall semesters, Westmont oversees a specialized track in Global Health at Uganda Christian University located just outside the capital city of Kampala.
+Required coursework includes Faith in Action in the Ugandan Context, Cross Cultural/Global Health Practicum, and a modular course taught in August prior to departure or on site during the semester.
 Students may also choose courses from the many disciplines offered at Uganda Christian University.
-(Open to all majors but geared for kinesiology and biology majors)
+(Selected fall semesters; open to all majors but geared for kinesiology and biology majors)

 Organization for Tropical Studies, South Africa